abooij/wiwikwlhott/semantics.rst

 restrict our semantics of types.
-Namely, if we start with a category of contexts which is LCC (since we want to interpret dependent products), and if it has identity types, and if all morphisms are accepted as semantic types, then the identity type is necessarily extensional.
+Namely, if we start with a category of contexts which is LCC (since we want to interpret dependent products), and if it has identity types, and if all morphisms are accepted as semantic types, then we are necessarily modelling extensional MLTT, and so we ruled out univalence.

 Instead, we want to pick out a certain subset of our maps to represent types over contexts.
 One naive approach is to just take any category